William Dore: Personal life and education

-Dore was born in a small town in Southern Louisiana called New Iberia.
-He is the oldest of five children and is the son of Elaine Therese (née Ackal) Doré, a Cajun, and Advance "Eddie" Doré, a second-generation Lebanese immigrant.
+Dore was born in New Iberia, Louisiana.
+He is the oldest of five children of Elaine Therese (née Ackal) Doré, a Cajun, and Advance "Eddie" Doré, a second-generation Lebanese immigrant.

-Dore attended McNeese State University on a track and field scholarship; he studied Education and earned a Bachelor's and master's degree in 1966.
+Dore attended McNeese State University on a track and field scholarship; he studied Education and earned a bachelor's and master's degrees in 1966.

-Dore and his wife Kay split their time between Lake Charles, Louisiana and Mountain Brook, Alabama.
+Dore and his wife Kay split their time between Lake Charles, Louisiana, and Mountain Brook, Alabama.

 Career

 Dore's career began as an insurance salesman while he was attending college.
 After college Dore moved to New Orleans, earning real estate and securities licenses.
-Dore bought into a rental company, eventually turning the company into Global Industries, Ltd., an oil and gas company.
+Dore bought into an oilfield-services company, eventually turning it into Global Industries, Ltd.

 Dore retired as CEO of Global Industries, Ltd. in 2006, and as chairman of the board of directors in 2007.
 He has previously served on the board of Founders Advisors, a Birmingham, Alabama based merger, acquisition & strategic advisory firm.